8 Essential weaving tools every beginner should have to hand

 We struggled to find a small weaving loom that would make weaving simple for everyone, so we designed our own with you in mind!
 Easy to construct and great for beginners, our Pop-Up Loom gives you the space to make a woven piece up to 25cm x 25cm, enough to enable you to get to grips with weaving, but without the giant commitment a bigger loom demands.
 It’s also very light weight so you can weave comfortably on your lap and is small enough to store easily.

 Warp is the thread which run up and down your loom.
-We have found that the best fibre for warp thread is cotton; its soft and pliable, yet sturdy and strong with no stretch.
+We have found that the best fibre for warp thread is cotton; it's soft and pliable, yet sturdy and strong with no stretch.
 The warp can be any colour you choose!
 As you practise, try experimenting with different colours to see the interesting effects they can have.
+We offer the option to adda 50g ball of white or black cotton warp with our Pop-Up Loom.

 A shuttle is used to hold your working length of weft whilst you’re weaving bigger sections (for smaller or detailed areas, you can also use a tapestry needle).
 You can wrap plenty of weft around your shuttle using a Figure of Eight method so that the weft sits on the sides of your shuttle enabling it to easily fit through your warp threads.